-Silos are simple large vessels which receive the flocculant from pneumatically unloaded tankers but are equipment with dust collectors, level instruments, and bin activators to aid in the loading, storage, and unloading.
+Silos are used to receive flocculant in bulk from pneumatically unloaded tankers are are equipped with dust collectors, level instruments and bin activators to aid in the loading, storage, and unloading.

 Dry Flocculant Feed System

 The dry feed system is critical in correctly dosing the dry flocculant into the wetting head.
-If transferred at too high a rate for the wetting head to pre-wet , the flocculant will clump together like "icebergs".
+If transferred at too high a rate for the wetting head to pre-wet , the flocculant will clump together and impede mixing.
 If transferred too slow there will not be sufficient time for the flocculant to be added before the tank fills.
 The dry feed system comprises of a screw feeder, heated cone, venturi, pneumatic blower, and pneumatic piping.

 The screw feeder is designed to be fixed speed to be matched to the wetting head capacity.
 Additional flocculant is easily added to the system by extending the operating time of the screw feeder.

 The heated cone, situated after the screw feeder, shall funnel the flocculant into the venturi and pneumatic air stream, but with the amount of air entering the pneumatic system there is a possibility for condensation to occur on the heated cone internal surface.
 Thus BHT supply a proprietary heated cone that is thermostatically controlled to ensure constant temperature on the cone surface when the pneumatic blower is and is not working.